EthanCai/programming-learning-notes/projects-part-4.md

 - [MSBuild](https://github.com/Microsoft/msbuild) - The Microsoft Build Engine (MSBuild) is the build platform for .NET and Visual Studio
 - [Wixtoolset](http://wixtoolset.org/): The WiX toolset builds Windows installation packages from XML source code.
 The toolset integrates seamlessly into build processes.
 - [gradle](http://gradle.org/): OPEN SOURCE BUILD AUTOMATION.
 Get started with: Java / JVM | Android | Native (C / C++) | Web and many more!
+- [Bazel](http://bazel.io/): Bazel is Google's own build tool, now publicly available in Beta.
+Bazel has built-in support for building both client and server software, including client applications for both Android and iOS platforms.
+It also provides an extensible framework that you can use to develop your own build rules.

 ## Continuous Integration